0no-co/wonka/docs/api/sources.md

 - `next(value)` emits a value on the sink
 - `complete()` ends the source and completes the sink

-The subscriber function also needs ot return a `teardown` function.
+The subscriber function also needs to return a `teardown` function.
 This function is called when either `complete()` is called and the source ends, or if the source is being cancelled, since the sink unsubscribed.